An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

+The following theorem is the main result of this subsection.
+It gives an expression of the posterior variance, which makes possible direct estimation from sample data. \begin{theorem} In model (\ref{model}) with $k\geq 2$ and unspecified prior distribution $G(\lambda)$, the posterior variance for $x>0$ equals

 \end{theorem} Theorem \ref{pv1} has the posterior variance as the sum of two terms.
-If the marginal likelihood function is log concave, the first term, which involves $l''_k(x)$, is negative because the second derivative of marginal log likelihood is negative and its multiplier $E_{k-4}[4J(J-1)|x]$ is positive.
+If the marginal likelihood is log concave, the first term is negative because $l''_k(x)$ is negative and its multiplier $E_{k-4}[4J(J-1)|x]$ is positive.
 The second term, involving $(1+2l'_k(x))^2$, must be positive because the posterior variance would be negative otherwise.
 It then follows that the multiplier $E_{k-4}[4J(J-1)|x]-E_{k-2}(2J|x)^2$ must be positive.
-This multiplier roughly corresponds to the variance of $2J$, the effect size degrees of freedom, if we ignore the difference between the second factorial moment and the second moment of $2J$, and the difference between $k-4$ and $k-2$, the respective null degrees of freedom in the second moment and the first moment of $2J$.
-With all these modifications to facilitate interpretation, equation (\ref{pvar1}) presents the posterior variance as the adjusted variance of $2J$ by multiplying $(1+2l'_k(x))^2$, followed by a deduction proportional to the second derivative of marginal log likelihood times the second moment of $2J$.
+This multiplier roughly corresponds to the variance of $2J$, if we ignore the difference between the second factorial moment and the second moment of $2J$, and the difference between $k-4$ and $k-2$ in the second moment and the first moment of $2J$, respectively.
+With all these modifications to facilitate interpretation, (\ref{pvar1}) presents the posterior variance of $\lambda$ as the adjusted variance of $2J$ by multiplying $(1+2l'_k(x))^2$, followed by a deduction proportional to the second derivative of marginal log likelihood times the second moment of $2J$.

 In (\ref{pvar1}), we know how to estimate each part on the right hand side from the data directly except for $E_{k-4}[4J(J-1)|x]$, which is the task we now undertake.